 Oxer Lookout and Junction Pool Lookout

 Located in the Weano Recreation area, you can walk over to these lookouts or drive from the main carpark to a smaller car park.
-They offer stunning views over the gorges.
+They both offer stunning views over the gorges.

 Knox Gorge